 Check out the following sections to uncover essential information about caregivers and their roles and responsibilities:

 What is a caregiver?
 Most people would probably say that it's a paid professional who cares for seniors in their homes, assisted living facilities, or nursing homes.
 That answer is partially correct.
 However, it leaves out a large group of caregivers: family members who provide unpaid, in-home care to their loved ones.
 Both professional and family caregivers take on important roles related to senior care.

 Even though many professional caregivers are employed across the country, there are even more unpaid family caregivers who are helping aging seniors.
-A 2015 report found that more than 34 million Americans had provided unpaid care to adults above the age of 50 within the past year.
+A 2015 report by AARP found that more than 34 million Americans had provided unpaid care to adults above the age of 50 within the past year.
 Of those caregivers, 85 percent were providing care for their own family members.
-On average, they had been in their caregiver roles for four years and provided 24 hours of care per week.3
+On average, they had been in their caregiver roles for four years and provided 24 hours of care per week.

 Professional and unpaid caregivers are both essential for quality senior care.
 Whether you or your loved one is planning to get family support at home or move to an assisted living facility or nursing home, it's important to understand the scope of caregiver duties so that you know what to expect.

 Professional, Non-Medical Caregiver Duties

 Paid caregivers vary in their responsibilities and types of employers, which can include assisted living facilities, retirement communities, nursing homes, and home health care agencies.
 The most common types of senior caregivers in this category are:

 - Home care aides

 - Personal care aides

 Licensed practical and vocational nurses (LPNs/LVNs) can also be responsible for providing non-medical bedside care.
 The education, licensing, and responsibility requirements vary based on the specific types of positions and facilities.
 For those reasons, senior caretaker job descriptions are not all the same.
 But there are common responsibilities among the different positions.